mahdi-jewel/URI-solve-in-Python/README.md

 # URI-solve-in-Python
-URI online judge problem solving with Python Programming.These ar
+URI online judge problem solving with Python Programming.These a